-RideAmigos can easily create button or card-style widgets based on your preferred text, links, and supplied icons or graphics.
+RideAmigos can easily create a button or card-style widget based on your preferred text, links, and supplied icons or graphics.

 In general, the more information you can provide, including exactly where on the dashboard you would like the widget to appear, the more easily we can accommodate your request.

 While RideAmigos doesn’t offer graphic design services for widgets we can usually make use of graphics you provide.
 Here are some general guidelines you can share with your graphic designer:

 Dashboard widgets are responsive and will resize depending on the user’s specific device and browser.
 To ensure best-possible display quality we recommend submitting graphical widgets that are at least twice (2x) the pixel density listed here.